danshort/danshort.github.io/src/management.md

 Through it all, I've operated with care, clarity, and ownership.
 I don't need micromanagement or detailed instruction.
 Work with me to figure out where we're going and I'll move decisively, bringing my teams with me.

-# Deep Technical Judgment, Guiding Execution
+# Deep Technical Experience, Guiding Execution {#technical-experience}

-While I no longer write code daily, I bring deep technical judgment shaped by years of full-stack development experience.
+While I no longer write code daily, I bring deep technical experience shaped by years of full-stack development experience.
 My strongest technical contributions are in backend architecture and in helping teams improve their development velocity, manage complexity, and reduce cycle time.

 I won't pretend I'm hands-on with the latest front-end frameworks or writing production code anymore, that's not where I provide the most value.
 Instead, I focus on ensuring that my teams are architecting systems responsibly, balancing delivery speed with long-term maintainability, and making sound trade-offs.

 I rely on my senior ICs - Leads, Staff, and Principal Engineers - to dive into implementation details.
 My job is to make sure they have the context, space, and support to do their best work.

-# Clear, Candid, and Nuanced Judgment
+# Clear, Candid, and Nuanced Judgment {#nuanced-judgement}

 I believe clarity is kindness.
 I'm not afraid to say "I don't know," and I don't shy away from hard conversations.
 If I think we're heading in the wrong direction, I'll say so with candor, care, respect, and a focus on getting to the best decision.